 Samsung is a TV brand you’ve almost certainly already heard of, given its position as the biggest seller of TVs worldwide – as well as all kinds of other tech products.
 The South Korean electronics manufacturer has a large user base for a reason – it offers a wide range of sets at a variety of price points, with a base level of quality above more budget brands.

 While OLED TVs offer stiff competition, breakthroughs like Samsung’s Ultra Viewing Angle technology – and more forgiving pricing – are helping it keep the edge.
 For 2022, Samsung has made the jump into also offering OLED TVs – specifically a QD-OLED hybrid – that could see Samsung cement its dominance further.

 If your eye’s been caught by an OLED television, you can thank LG.
 The manufacturer makes OLED panels for both itself and competitors, and has enabled the resurgence in OLED years after interest in the technology was waning.

 Why go with an LG OLED?
-You'll be getting brilliantly vivid colors, sharp contrast, gorgeously deep blacks, and LG’s leading webOS smart platform tying the whole experience together.
+You'll be getting brilliantly vivid colors, strong contrast, gorgeously deep blacks, and LG’s leading webOS smart platform tying the whole experience together.
 LG sets also tend to have a bit more ‘pop’ to the colors, compared to the restrained tone mapping of sets sold by Panasonic.

 TCL’s most out-there TV designs tend to be reserved for its home turf in China, but its 5-Series and 6-Series TVs in the US are some of the best you can get on a budget, especially with the Roku smart TV platform in so many of its sets.
-2021 could see the arrival of the cheapest 8K TV ever made, too.
+2021 saw the arrival of the cheapest 8K TV ever made, too.

 For those in the UK, Europe or Canada, though, Panasonic sets offer a huge array of advantages, from their accurate color mapping to extremely wide HDR format support – including HLG (hybrid log gamma) broadcasts, and both HDR10+ and Dolby Vision dynamic HDR, even on mid-range LED sets like the Panasonic HX800.

 Panasonic's OLEDs are also unique in their focus on cinematic sound, with the range scaling up in price as the Dolby Atmos speaker system increases from a reasonable 30W to a massive 140W system – that will probably require 2-3 people to safely lift onto a counter at home.
 Panasonic’s hand in camera manufacturing also led to the introduction of an HLG Photo Mode on new Panasonic TVs, giving budding photographers a way to see their images in HDR quality up on a TV screen.

 Another TV brand that isn’t licensed to sell its sets in the US – but Philips has plenty to recommend it.
 Its high-end OLED TVs focus a lot on sound quality, with Bowers & Wilkins powering built-in soundbars in its premium sets – and support for both HDR10+ and Dolby Vision meaning Philips’ premium sets don’t slack in the HDR department either.